evilgenx/StrmSync/readme.md

-# M3U2strm_jf - IPTV VOD to .strm Converter
+# StrmSync - IPTV VOD to .strm Converter

+## 🙏 Credits

+Forked from [sftech13/m3u2strm](https://github.com/sftech13/m3u2strm) by sftech13.
+Enhanced with Jellyfin integration, web interface, folder comparison for duplicate cleanup, advanced keyword filtering, documentary support, and more.

 A sophisticated Python tool that converts IPTV VOD playlists into `.strm` files for media servers like Jellyfin and Emby, with intelligent filtering, caching, and library management.